Presidency of Joe Biden: Immigration

-2024 bipartisan border bill

-US southwest border encounters throughout Biden's term in office.
-Encounters decreased substantially after Biden's executive action taken after failure of the early-2024 bipartisan border bill.

 Separation of church and state

 Biden, a practicing Catholic, has taken a public position of dissent against the Church's position opposing free-choice in the abortion issue.
 This has raised the question of whether his public office might allow him to influence the outcomes of current debates with the Church concerning abortion.
 The Vatican has taken a mediating position concerning Biden's dissent by allowing him to take Communion in Rome while visiting the Pope.